serilog-contrib/serilog-sinks-elasticsearch/README.md

 * Starting from version 3, compatible with Elasticsearch 2.
 * Version 6.x supports the new Elasticsearch.net version 6.x library.
 * From version 8.x there is support for Elasticsearch.net version 7.
+* From version 9.x there is support for Elasticsearch.net version 8.
+Version detection is enabled by default, in which case `TypeName` is handled automatically across major versions 6, 7 and 8.

 ## Quick start